nickmeet/moodle-box/README.md

 How to deploy a virtual machine
 -----

-You should get the files localbox.zip and package.box and install virtualbox and vagrant.
+You should get the files localbox.zip and package.box and install virtualbox and vagrant (if you have Vagrant 1.3.5, use VirtualBox 4.2.18 as there is a known issue with 4.3).
 Extract the localbox.zip on a folder, put there also the file package.box and type the following commands

 vagrant box add my_box /path/to/the/package.box